-When the demand for horn shot up after 2000, it sparked unprecedented rhino poaching in South Africa.
-Annual losses passed the 1,000 mark by 2012, and soared to 1,215 two years later.
-The figure did not fall below 1,000 until 2018, when 769 rhino were lost to poachers.
+When the demand for horns shot up after 2000, it sparked unprecedented rhino poaching in South Africa.
+Annual losses passed the 1,000 mark by 2012 and soared to 1,215 two years later.
+The figure did not fall below 1,000 until 2018 when 769 rhinos were lost to poachers.

-In July 2020, the Department of Environment, Forestry and Fisheries disclosed that the country had lost 166 rhino to poachers in the first six months of the year.
-This was a notable improvement on the first half of 2019, when 316 were killed.
+In July 2020, the Department of Environment, Forestry and Fisheries disclosed that the country had lost 166 rhinos to poachers in the first six months of the year.
+This was a notable improvement in the first half of 2019 when 316 were killed.

 “A decline in poaching for five consecutive years is a reflection of the diligent work of the men and women who put their lives on the line daily to combat rhino poaching, often coming into direct contact with ruthless poachers,” Minister Barbara Creecy said.

 But, not everyone is excited about this news.
-From 2013 to 2019, South Africa lost at least 6,500 rhino to poachers.
-That’s almost a quarter of the world rhino population.
+From 2013 to 2019, South Africa lost at least 6,500 rhinos to poachers.
+That’s almost a quarter of the world’s rhino population.
 The government has not released rhino population statistics since the 2017 census.
 Their rationale is that the information is too sensitive and that releasing it could compromise anti-poaching efforts.